Skip to main content

 These are the things that you shall do: Speak the truth to one another, render in your gates judgments that are true and make for peace, do not devise evil in your hearts against one another, and love no false oath; for all these are things that I hate, says the LORD (Zech.
 8.16-17).

 In this passage, sources of strife that will be removed are lying and false judgements.
 Watch a football match with referees who fail to be fair and see how quickly a peaceful rivalry can turn ugly.
-God promises of a renewed community, though, include the notion that it will be peaceful through its truthful living.
+God's promises of a renewed community, though, include the notion that it will be peaceful through its truthful living.

 Paul seems to have this passage in view when he writes an epistle of peace to churches in Ephesus and possibly the surrounding region.
 His familiar words are,